technoidentity/devfractal/apps/wurkspace/README.md

 ## Approach for creating pages for the app

 1. Divide the page into components.
 2. Implement each component's static structure for all the components.
 Make sure manager approves UI with static structure.
 3. Once approved, define props for each of the components.
 Make sure you define event handlers.
 4. Use a static object or a fake object created using faker.js to test components with props.
 5. Decide if the components need state.
 If yes, define state and use storybook to test or document components, especially if the component is reusable.
 6. If state needs to be shared between unrelated components(not parent/child), use `jotai`.
 7. If data is needed from server use `MSW` to define mock data and use `SWR` to fetch data.
 8. Implement most interactions using `MSW`.
-If possible use cypress to test fetch logic.
+If possible use playwright to test fetch logic.
 9. Now use `next.js` api routes/handlers along with `prisma` to implement all of msw handlers, making sure nothing breaks.
 10. Refactor.
 Mostly done by my team.

 ## Notes about deciding between controlled & uncontrolled components

 1. Prefer controlled components, especially for simple or leaf(no user defined children) components.
 2. All reusable components must be controlled components.
 3. If needed, implement the component so that it can be both controlled or uncontrolled.
 4. All CRUD forms should be uncontrolled components.
 5. All page components must be uncontrolled components.
 6. Large components, which aren't reusable are generally uncontrolled components.
 7. Components needing server side data are usually uncontrolled components.
 8. Components which need jotai state are uncontrolled components.